Developer Reference

 https://api.github.com

-The REST API endpoint.
 Defaults to the public github.com instance REST API endpoint.

 Environment variable: QUARKUS_GITHUB_APP_REST_API_ENDPOINT